tagomobile/api/documents/analytics.md

 General Analytics
 ------

-* `GET /analytics` return scans statistics for all barcodes in account
+* `GET /analytics` return scans statistics for all barcodes in account for all time

 Data type: [Scans](scans.md)